davetimmins/Anywhere.ArcGIS/README.md

 A typical use case would be the need to call some ArcGIS REST resource from server .NET code or maybe a console app.
 The features that this returns can be used directly as Esri JSON in JavaScript apps using the Esri JS API.

 Works with secure and non-secure ArcGIS Server on premise / in the cloud, Portal for ArcGIS and ArcGIS Online.
+Also supports converting GeoJSON <-> ArcGIS Features.

 ### Quickstart